 Water games, group games, world cup soccer, or team soccer.
 This green space is a bit more shaded and a camper favorite as well.

 First National Bank Tower

-16th & Capitol Street.
+Pick up at First National Tower near the corner of 16th & Capitol.
 Directly across from the Double Tree hotel.

 1620 Dodge Street, Omaha, NE 68102

 Pick up at 8:00 am Drop Off at 4:15 pm

 On the East side of 34th Street between Dodge & Farnam Streets

 34th St. & Dodge Street, Omaha, NE 68131